yosh-matsuda/cpp-yyjson/README.md

 $ ./vcpkg install yyjson
 ```

+To build this repository itself with the vcpkg toolchain, the `vcpkg.json` manifest installs only GoogleTest by default; add `-DVCPKG_MANIFEST_FEATURES=system-yyjson` for the external yyjson, or `-DVCPKG_MANIFEST_FEATURES=bench` for the benchmark libraries.

 Some [compile-time options](https://ibireme.github.io/yyjson/doc/doxygen/html/building-and-testing.html#compile-time-options) of yyjson are available as CMake options of the same name, with the `CPPYYJSON_` prefix in place of `YYJSON_`: `CPPYYJSON_READER_DEPTH_LIMIT`, `CPPYYJSON_WRITER_DEPTH_LIMIT`, and `CPPYYJSON_DISABLE_FILE`. cpp-yyjson defines them for the consumer as well as for `src/yyjson.c`, and they require the bundled backend; with `-DCPPYYJSON_USE_BUNDLED_YYJSON=OFF`, define the `YYJSON_*` option for the external yyjson instead.

 When copying headers manually, copy `cpp_yyjson.hpp`, `field_reflection.hpp`, and, for the bundled backend, `yyjson.h`.
 The bundled backend also requires compiling and linking `src/yyjson.c`.